datamesh-governance/datamesh-governance.com/policies/interoperability/file-format/delta-file-format.md

 ## Automation

 - Databricks comes with Delta support out of the box
-- Tutorials provided by enabling team

-## Monitoring

-- Query all data products periodically and try to deserialize latest file
+- Automated testing: Query all data products periodically and try to deserialize latest file
-- Query all data products periodically and check suffix
-- Webhook after each data product publishing with tag `serialization:delta`